-Boat Dock, Three-Pile Dolphin and Steel Ramp: \$125 per year, with an annual Consumer Price Index adjustment.
+Dock and ramp: \$125 per year, with an annual Consumer Price Index adjustment.

-Bank Protection: The public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.